niavok/irr310/doc/minigame.md

 The player has a reputation bar.
 Each wave, he can change his responsability.
 If the responsability is high, it gain a lot of reputation.
 If low, il lose some reputation.

-the reputation increase the interest rate
+the reputation increase the interest rate.

 Charity (+)